×

 We asked expats in Mons what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Mons, should be aware that the city is bilingual, with both French and Dutch being spoken, although French is more dominant.
 It's important to have a basic understanding of at least one of these languages for easier communication.
 Mons is known for its rich history and culture, offering a variety of museums, historical sites, and festivals.
 It's a great place for retirees who enjoy a vibrant cultural scene.
 Belgium has a high standard of healthcare, and expats are eligible for public healthcare once they become residents.
 However, it's recommended to have private health insurance to cover any additional costs.
 The cost of living in Mons is relatively lower compared to other Belgian cities like Brussels or Antwerp.
 However, it's still higher than the average in some other countries, so it's important to plan your finances accordingly.
 Belgium's weather is quite mild, with rainy, cool winters and warm, but not hot, summers.
 If you're used to a warmer climate, it might take some time to adjust.
 Belgium has an excellent public transportation system, and Mons is no exception.
 It's easy to get around the city and travel to other parts of the country.
 Belgium has a high tax rate, and this includes pension income.
 It's advisable to consult with a tax advisor to understand the implications for your personal situation.
 Belgium is known for its food and drink culture, and Mons offers a variety of local and international cuisines.
 It's also in the heart of the Belgian beer region, which could be a delight for beer enthusiasts.
 Finally, it's important to understand the local customs and etiquette in Belgium.
-Belgians are known for being private and reserved, and they appreciate politeness and good manners," remarked one expat who made the move to Mons.
+Belgians are known for being private and reserved, and they appreciate politeness and good manners," remarked one expat living in Mons, Belgium.

 What do expats in Mons appreciate most about the local culture?

 "Expats in Mons often appreciate the city's rich history and architecture, with its stunning Gothic buildings and UNESCO World Heritage Sites.
 They also value the local culture's emphasis on art and creativity, as seen in the numerous museums, art galleries, and festivals.
 The locals' friendliness and hospitality are also highly appreciated, making expats feel welcomed and integrated into the community.
 The Belgian cuisine, particularly the local beers, chocolates, and waffles, is another aspect that expats enjoy.
 Additionally, they appreciate the high standard of living, excellent healthcare, and the efficient public transportation system.
 The city's multilingualism, with most locals speaking both French and English, is also a plus for expats.
-Lastly, the slower pace of life in Mons compared to other major cities allows expats to enjoy a more relaxed and balanced lifestyle," remarked one expat living in Mons, Belgium.
+Lastly, the slower pace of life in Mons compared to other major cities allows expats to enjoy a more relaxed and balanced lifestyle," explained one expat living in Mons, Belgium.

 What do expats find most challenging?

 "Expats in Mons often find the language barrier to be the most challenging aspect of the local culture.
 While English is spoken by many, the primary languages are French and Dutch, which can make everyday tasks like shopping or using public transportation difficult for those who do not speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for their relaxed approach to time, which can be frustrating for expats from cultures where punctuality is highly valued.
 The Belgian bureaucracy can also be a challenge for expats.
 Dealing with administrative tasks such as registering for residency, opening a bank account, or setting up utilities can be a complex and time-consuming process.
 Belgians are also known for their reserved and private nature, which can make it difficult for expats to form social connections.
 It can take time to be accepted into local social circles, and this can lead to feelings of isolation or loneliness.
 Finally, the weather in Mons can be a challenge for some expats.
 The city has a maritime temperate climate, with relatively mild summers and cool, rainy winters.
-This can be a significant adjustment for those used to warmer or drier climates," wrote one member in Mons.
+This can be a significant adjustment for those used to warmer or drier climates," said one expat in Mons.

 Is there a lot of crime in Mons?